Meteo-Concept/leaflet-inflatable-markers-group/example/index.md

 * Demo with two groups: [example2](example2).
 Similar data but we have arbitrarily separated it in two groups, main and secondary.

+* Demo with a single group but with a lot of markers and collisions (to assess performance for your use case) :
+  [example3](exemple3).
+This looks a lot like the first example but with temperature for a specific day in January 2024 from many stations by Météo-France and other providers (source: [MétéoData](https://www.meteodata.fr)).
+  Notice how we leverage the zoom event to hide the deflated icons on lower zooms tofurther improve legibility.